-Who doesn’t love multi-tasking!
+Who doesn’t love multi-tasking?!
 It sounds like you’d be saving yourself some serious time (and maybe a little money) if you just slathered on one product everywhere, right?
 Think again.
 Natural body creams and lotions are specially formulated for the skin on our body.
-They’re formulated with ultra hydrating ingredients that might be too thick and moisturizing for our thinner facial skin.
+They’re formulated with ultra hydrating ingredients that might be too thick and moisturizing for our thinner, more delicate facial skin.
 Our feet and hands have much thicker skin when compared to our eye area, so body lotions need to penetrate deeper to work, and are therefore often formulated with more aggressive moisturizers that may be too heavy for facial skin.
-This is the true reason we’ve separated out body, hand and face creams; nourish and treat your skin with the correct natural formula targeted for each specific body part, versus penny pinching or time-saving with the one-and-done method.
+Nourish and treat your skin with the correct natural formula targeted for each specific body part, versus penny pinching or time-saving with the one-and-done method.

-Expanding on #3, another skincare no-no is disregarding the instructions “next day, follow up with a broad spectrum SPF.”
-It’s not another up-sell marketing tactic but a real skincare regime must.
-Our vegan retinol, derived from carrot seeds, is working to help even your complexion while you sleep by helping to erase layers of damage.
+Expanding on #3, another skin care no-no is disregarding the instructions “next day, follow up with a broad spectrum SPF.”
+It’s not just another up-sell marketing tactic - dermatologists everywhere would agree that it’s a real skin care regime must.
+Our potent vegan retinol is derived from carrot seeds, and helps even your complexion while you sleep by helping to erase layers of damage.
 When you wake up the next morning, it’s as though there is “new” skin exposed, which is delicate and sensitive.
-Natural SPF is critical for protection against the sun and to not completely undo last night’s skincare work.
+Natural SPF is critical for protection against the sun, and helps not undo last night’s skin care work.

-#7: Not Finding Out Your Skin Type And Using The Wrong Skincare Products
+#7: Not Finding Out Your Skin Type - and Using the Wrong Products

 Did you know that 100% PURE has a licensed esthetician who’s ready to give you a personal skincare consultation?
 Now you have no excuse for not knowing your exact skin type.
 We’re skincare junkies too and ready to chat on the phone, consult in our retail stores, or via email about what products are best for your specific skin type.
 There’s no need to try and guess if you need natural skincare products for oily skin, when what your skin type truly needs is the perfect combination skin routine.
 Who knew it could be that easy!
 We’re here, and we’re ready to help you achieve #skingoals.